mainmatter/playbook/src/development-process/README.md

 Pull requests are reviewed before they get merged back into the project's main branch; pull requests that have not been reviewed should usually not get merged.
-In order for a pull request to be ready for review though, it has to meet some
+For a pull request to be ready for review though, it has to meet some
 pre-requisites:

 - The branch has no conflicts with the target branch